jonahar/Monero-churn/README.md

 ## Start churning

-After you have rpc server running (assuming on localhost:18082) you can start churning with the default parameters by running
+After you have rpc server running (assuming on localhost:18082) you can start churning with the default parameters by running:
 ```
 python3 churn.py
 ```

 You can choose the churn parameters according to your paranoia level.
-You should read the help of the `churn.py` script to see the different parameters
+You should read the help of the `churn.py` script to see the different parameters:
 ```
 python3 churn.py --help
 ```